100 Years of History

 The church held services Sunday mornings and evenings.
 Its first wedding was performed on June 17, 1930.
 In August 1932, the bank note on the property was paid and a new deed obtained.
 Discussion began in September about an expansion to the side featuring a kitchen, drop table, and two toilets, estimated at $600.

-In 1935, James and Clara Lawson painted a mural inscribed with Psalm 107:23-24: “They that go down to the sea in ships: These see the works of the Lord and His wonders in the deep.”
+In 1935, James and Clara Lawson painted a mural inscribed with Psalm 107:23-24: “They that go down to the sea in ships… These see the works of the Lord, and His wonders in the deep.”

 Pastor Jack Kilbert

-The 40th-anniversary booklet states that “one cannot think of the hymn ‘Rescue the Perishing, Care for the Dying’ without remembering Jack administering mouth-to-mouth resuscitation to save a dying child.
+The 40th-anniversary program states that “one cannot think of the hymn ‘Rescue the Perishing, Care for the Dying’ without remembering Jack administering mouth-to-mouth resuscitation to save a dying child.
 He donated his life’s blood in many attempts to save not only souls, but lives.”
 He didn’t have Rev. Sinnamon’s oratorical gift, but he had a way with young people.
-He used social hours to raise funds for refreshments, and baptized many in the bay who later remained members with their own kids.
+He used social hours to raise funds for refreshments, and baptized many in the bay who remained members with their own kids.

 1940s

-The Church and World War II
+Long Beach Island and World War II

 During World War II, German subs sank ships off the coast.
 Barbara Shinn Wick shared, “Our beaches looked like clay.
 We had Crisco at the back door to get the stuff off our skin.
 It was like a marble cake with all the oil coming.
 It was a good number of years before the beach looked clean.”